Frequently asked questions

-You have to email the TD (firstname.lastname@example.org) and sign up at least three days in advance of the tournament.
+You have to email the TD (email@example.com) or sign up online through a link provided in the club emails at least two days in advance of the tournament.
 Registration is not automatic.
 The TD posts the registration list during the sign-up period.

 Do I need my own equipment?

-Yes - you need a set and a clock, and you should have your own score sheet for taking down notation.
+Yes - you need a chess set and a clock, and you should have your own score sheet for taking down notation.
 We do not supply these.
-You’ll need to know how to set your clock, also.
+You must know how to set your clock.

 Does the WCC offer chess instruction?

 No, but we can put you in touch with local instructors.
 Most players are willing and open to going over games, but it is not a mandatory part of the club.

 Yes - check us out.
 You can also play friendly games if people are around.

 No food is allowed.
 You can bring and drink water only.

 Is there prize money for each tournament or is it bragging rights only?

 There is only one prize money tournament - the annual Club Championship, a six round Swiss open to all members.
 The fee for the championship is $20, and all money goes to prizes (1st, 2nd and 3rd place in each of the Open, U1700 and U1400 sections).
 All other tournaments you get to brag.
 We also give out handsome certificates, suitable for framing, for most tournaments.